Skip to main content

 What Should I Do If I Receive a Denial?

-- Not Medically Necessary: Each plan has its own definition of what is medically necessary.
-For most plans, medically necessary care does not mean the best possible care, but care that meets the standards of good medical practice for treating a particular condition.
+• Not Medically Necessary: Each plan has its own definition of what is medically necessary.
 For this type of denial, your plan determined that there were not enough medical records to support payment of your claim or that you do not meet the plan’s medical criteria for coverage.
 This can include services that the plan may consider investigational or experimental.
 This process is called Utilization Review.

-- Out-of-network: If you receive services from an out-of-network provider, your plan may deny all or part of your claim.
-Many types of insurance allow enrollees to get care out-of-network only in an emergency or if their plan determines that they do not have the provider or offer the service that the enrollee needs.
+• Out-of-network: If you receive services from an out-of-network provider, your plan may deny all or part of your claim.
+Many types of insurance allow enrollees to get care out-of-network only in an emergency or if their plan determines they do not have the provider or offer the service that the enrollee needs.
 If you have out-of-network benefits for routine care, your health plan will only pay a portion of the out-of-network provider’s charge.
 This is called the “allowed amount.”
-You may be responsible for the balance.
-If you think that the amount your plan paid is too low, please see our Out-of-Network Reimbursement Do-It-Yourself guide below.
+You may be responsible for the balance—and you may have a deductible before the plan pays anything.
+If you think that the amount your plan paid is too low, please see our Out-of-Network Reimbursement Do-It-Yourself guide.
 Also, many types of insurance have balance billing protections or prohibitions.
 For more information on how to dispute a medical bill, click here.

 What if my claim was denied as out-of-network after I received network directory misinformation?

-Under NYS law, if you have a fully insured plan, you will only be responsible for in-network cost sharing if you got out-of-network care because of an inaccurate provider directory.
-Appeal with your plan, and if that does not resolve the issue, submit a complaint to DFS.
+If you have a fully insured plan,appeal with your plan, and if that does not resolve the issue, submit a complaint to DFS.

 What are my appeal rights?